adust09/soundcalc/README.md

 - **JBR (Johnson Bound Regime):** $(1 - \rho)/2 < \theta < 1 - \sqrt{\rho}$.

 Crucially, `θ` is not an input to the prover or verifier code—it is only used in the *soundness analysis*.
-All three regimes therefore apply to the *same zkEVM instance* without any change.
+All regimes therefore apply to the *same zkEVM instance* without any change.

-We also output the security level estimated by considering the currently best known attack.
-Here, we currently follow the **Toy Problem Regime (TPR) / ethSTARK conjecture**.

 ## Incorporation of recent work